The Path of Life

 We do not yet live in eternity in spirit, soul, and body, so we cannot help being limited in our understanding of matters of life and death.
 Such is one of the many challenges we have in understanding God’s spiritual ways from our limited earthly perspective.
 We humans prioritize events on earth when we remain stuck in this spiritual dimension.
 We question and doubt, failing to see how the Lord will make something good out of what has come to pass.

 Though the Lord yet seems to tarry, to show up in our circumstances when all else is lost and undone, He is faithful and just.
-He never runs out of answers and does all things well, regardless of our earthly questions and doubt.
+He never runs out of answers and does all things well, regardless of our earthly questions and doubts.
 God prioritizes the spiritual world more than the earthly world in which we live.
 Remember, this is not our homeland.
-It is just our training ground for eternal life to become more like Him.
+It is just our training ground for eternal life to be forever with the Lord.

 God is spirit, living in eternity, not in time.
 He invites us to have His perspective, even when someone we love dies.
 While we grieve at such most painful losses, we are not to grieve without hope.
 God reminds us that the death of His saints is precious.
 It is a release for those who die in the Lord.
 They enter into rest in their rank and order in the unseen, delivered from the earthly challenges we continue to face.